 Fortunately, there’s an easy solution that will save a lot of time.
 Print the shapes on fusible web using an ink jet printer (NOT a laser printer – the heat will cause the web to melt and ruin the printer).

-It’s a simple process that involves preparing fusible web for printing.
+It’s a simple process that involves preparing fusible web for printing (it’s just like printing a photo, only on fusible web).
 You may also need to convert the pattern shapes into a digital file.
 If you have a downloaded PDF pattern you can print right from that – no conversion needed.

 If you have a paper pattern, you’ll need to scan the shapes into a digital file.
 Or, if your ink jet printer is also a copier, just lay the paper pattern on the copy plate and print from that.